avioconsulting/mule-linter/mule-linter-maven-plugin/README.md

 - appDir: Defaults to `${basedir}`
 - ruleConfiguration: Defaults to `${basedir}/muleLinter.groovy`
 - outputDirectory: Defaults to `${project.build.directory}/mule-linter`
-- format: Defaults to CONSOLE.
-Options - CONSOLE, JSON
+- formats: Defaults to CONSOLE and JSON.
 - failBuild: Defaults to false.
 If `failBuild` is set to true, then rule violations with severity higher than MINOR will cause build to fail.

 ## Previous steps for use the plugin